microsoft/PowerToys/README.md

 - Updated the .NET dependency to 6.0.5.
 - The installer is now built using a beta version of Wix 3.14 for arm64 support.
 - Added the VC++ Redistributable binary as a requirement.
-- Added the version Windows App SDK installer name so that it doesn't try to use an outdated local installer.
-- Upgraded the Windows App SDK dependency to 1.1.0.
+- The Windows App SDK runtime binaries are being shipped with PowerToys instead of running its installer.
+This should fix most of the install issues with 0.58.

 ### Development